-- Claimant and care receiver must be Australian residents (page 56). - Available to new Australian residents after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia or longer if the person has to study or train overseas as part of their full-time Australian course or Australian Apprenticeship. - Different rules may apply if a person is covered by an International Social Security Agreement.
+- Claimant and care receiver must be Australian residents (page 56). - A newly arrived resident's waiting period (page 55) of 104 weeks applies to claimants.
+Some exemptions may apply. - May be paid for up to 6 weeks of a temporary absence from Australia or longer if the person has to study or train overseas as part of their full-time Australian course or Australian Apprenticeship. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international